 - Maintain your generator according to the manufacturer’s maintenance schedule for peak performance and safety.

 - Never operate the generator near combustible materials.

 - Use caution when touching your generator.
 Many areas become hot and can burn you.

 - Never leave your generator running when you are away from your home.

 - Generators produce powerful voltage, so never operate under wet conditions.

 - Take precautions to protect your generator from exposure to rain and snow.

-For more than 20 years, Saturn Electrical Services is your top-rated local expert for complete turnkey installations and reliable service of Generac generators.
+For more than 20 years, Saturn Heating Cooling & Electrical is your top-rated local expert for complete turnkey installations and reliable service of Generac generators.
 Your safety is our top priority.
 Contact us today for more information on how you can protect your home and family without any worry of power interruptions.